ark-aces/aces-website/listeners.md

                             Scalable
                         </h4>
                         <p>
-                            Listener providers can scale their services using standard web service techniques such as HTTP load balancers.
+                            Listener providers can scale their services using standard web techniques such as load balancing.
                         </p>
                     </section>
                 </div>